JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 ```
 ' ========================================================================================
-' Custom structure used by the RichEdit_LoadRtfFromResourceW function.
+' Custom structure used by the CRichEditCtrl_LoadRtfFromResourceW function.
 ' ========================================================================================
 TYPE AFX_CRICHEDITCTRL_CUSTOMDATA
    pData  AS BYTE PTR